enonic/old-xp-doc/doc/operations/linux-detail-service-install.rst

 ..
 ATTENTION::

-	This guide is written for and tested using Ubuntu - details may differ on other distrubutions.
+	This guide is written for and tested using Ubuntu / CentOS - details may differ on other distrubutions.
 ..

 Complete the following tasks ro run XP as a service on Linux: